 He looked at the morning sky.
 It was mauve.
 It was slightly chilly but light and fresh and full of promise.
 A few clouds were scattered in the distance, but none threatened to obscure the fulfilment of day.
 The streetlights went out above him.
 He presumed they were on a timer, or was there a person in a room somewhere with a big switch?

 Ursula stirred.
 She shuffled in her seat and wiped the saliva from her cheek.
 “Ooh, how gross,” she said, and complained about being stiff.

 Ursula rubbed her eyes.
 “Mmph,” she said.

 They looked at each other.
-Then, without communicating, they both leaned over and kissed each other.
+Then, without communicating, they both leaned over and kissed.
 Her hands went to his cheeks and she held him their while their lips danced.
 It was slow at first, a reintroduction to each other, but blossomed to a sumptuous and hungry osculation.
 When they had finished she said, “Morning breath.”

 He smiled.
-This was his resolution.
 The sky had restored him.
 He felt refreshed, if somewhat stiff from sleeping in the car.

 He opened the door.

 “Breakfast?” he said.
 “Let me help you.”
 He got out with awkward movements and made his way to her side and opened the door for her.
 “Let’s go inside,” he said.